Visit Sonoma Botanical Garden

 Sonoma Botanical Garden in Glen Ellen, California; photo by Saxon Holt

-Sonoma Botanical Garden dates to 1968, when Jane Davenport Jansen purchased 61 acres of land, all sitting on Coastal Miwok land, in Glen Ellen for vineyards.
-The property was pocked with old rock quarries, which filled with water during heavy winter rains, creating a stream with ponds and waterfalls.
-In 1987, Jansen started a garden on 20 hillside acres, and originally named it Quarryhill.
-That same year representatives made their first seed collecting expedition to Asia.
-In 1988 a nursery was established, and planting began in 1990.
+Sonoma Botanical Garden dates to 1968, when Jane Davenport Jansen purchased 61 coastal acres for vineyards.
+The property was pocked with old rock quarries, which filled with water during winter rains, creating a stream with ponds and waterfalls.
+In 1987, Jansen started a garden on 20 hillside acres, originally named Quarryhill.
+That year, representatives made their first seed-collecting expedition to Asia, and in 1988, a nursery was established.

-Some of the varieties preserved at the Garden are threatened with extinction in the wild due to habitat loss, which usually comes about through human actions like deforestation, agricultural expansion, and/or resource consumption.
-The fact that these plants grow at the Garden, and that their seeds are being saved, increases the chances that they will not become extinct.
+Many varieties preserved at the Garden are threatened by extinction due to habitat loss, typically from deforestation, agricultural expansion, and/or resource consumption.
+The fact that these plants thrive at the Sonoma Botanical Garden and their seeds are saved helps their survival chances.

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.